amamel/banano-node-docker/readme.md

 ### Options (Available Install Option Flags)

-Certainly!
-Here's the provided information in a markdown table format:

 | Option    | Description                                                            |
 |-----------|------------------------------------------------------------------------|
 | `-s`      | Display the seed for the generated wallet.                              |